rjbs/rjbs.github.io/_posts/2024-06-15-lastfm-friendo.md

 they will be.
 Who wants to launch a flop to their friends?

 Anyway, yesterday I was talking to my friend [Joe](https://joewoods.dev/) and he mentioned some recent [last.fm](https://last.fm/) crossovers.
-See, Joe stil uses last.fm, and seems to be one of the last people I know who does so.
+See, Joe still uses last.fm, and seems to be one of the last people I know who does so.
 But I do so, too, so always interested in the stuff he says about it.
 Us last.fm users have to stick together.
 If you don't know what last.fm is:  it tracks the music you listen to and keeps records.
 You can mine your own history, or the history of most other users, and like… do stuff.
 Clients to log plays are built into a number of music apps, including Spotify, so why not turn it on today, so I can look over shoulder while you listen?
 You'll love it!

 Apparently last.fm is now owned by CBS, who probably would be asking themselves why they bought it, if they ever bothered to think about it at all.